JovianX/Service-Hub/README.md

 </div>

 # JovianX Service Hub
-JovianX **Service Hub** is a tool to create and manage a Self-Service deployments for softawre stacks using Kubernetes and Helm (used by Platform Engineers).
+JovianX **Service Hub** is a tool to create and manage a Self-Service for your internal stakeholders.
+It allows exposing on-demand catalog of infrastrucutre services (for example databases, s3 buckets, Airflow workflow execution, services with pre-configured or pre-loaded datasets , etc') via a simple to follow Web UI and CLI.

+(Service Hub is commonly used by Platform and DevOps Engineers).

+# How Service Hub works?
+Serivce Hub allows internal users to create services from a catalog, the catalog is based on serivce tempaltes that you can create and manage.
+A temaptle defines 4 optinal etlements: **Inputs**, **Components**, **Hooks**, and **Outputs**.
+Serivce Hub has native integration with Kubernets, components can be defined with Helm charts and Kubernets objects.

 # Use Cases
+- **Self-service infrastructure**
 - **Developmnet enviromnets for developers** via self-service UI/CLI/IDE to accelerate and shorten the developmnet cylce.
 - **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.